When & How to Write for Personalized Demand-aware Query Rewriting in Video Search: Methodology

 Deploying LLMs in a real-time video search system with strict latency constraints is non-trivial.
 A serial execution flow would introduce unacceptable delays.
-To solve this, we propose a parallel \textbf{Fake Recall} architecture.
+To solve this, we propose a parallel Lightweight Recall architecture.